OpenConext/Mujina/README.md

 Mujina mocks a SAML2 Identity and Service Provider.
 Almost all characteristics of either the IdP or SP can be configured on-the-fly using a REST API.
 This approach removes the need for special test configuration sets in your set-up.
 Thus, Mujina makes testing your stack a breeze!
 Mujina can be used in combination with test suites like Selenium or Jmeter to automate authentication testing for your applications.

+Mujina is used to test the SURFconext middleware which enables Dutch educational services to use cloud based SAAS-services.
+SURFconext also exposes a REST API for  Service Providers to offer the end-user context about the groups and memberships of the user (typically students, researchers and educational advisors).
+Mujina SP and IdP can be used to test the SURFconext cloud broker capabilities.
+The OAuth playground - part of Mujina - can be used to test the SURFconext REST API (or any other OAuth compliant API like Google, Twitter, Facebook or Twitter).

 Features
 --------
 - A SAML2 complient Identity Provider.
 The IdP will authenticate known users, providing known attributes to the SP.
 A REST api allows for the 'just-in-time' manipulation of: